-The foregoing Certificate(s) of

-is/are certified to be correct.
-This instrument and thi s certificate are duly

-registered on the day of ,20

-in Book , Page at o'clock M.

-BY: REGISTER OF DEEDS FORCOUNTYDeputy/Assistant - Register of Deeds
+The foregoing Certificate(s) of is/are certified to be correct.
+This instrument and thi s certificate are duly registered on the egistered on the day of ,20 in Book , Page at o'clock M. BY: REGISTER OF DEEDS FORCOUNTYDeputy/Assistant - Register of Deeds